 Did you know that Virginia has one of the most exciting and innovative wine scenes in the world today?
 I didn’t either until I visited lovely Charlottesville and its Monticello Wine Trail.

-For the next couple of hundred years there was no wine industry in Charlottesville.
-An opportunity was created in the 1970s when state laws began to change and there was new potential for wineries.
+For the next couple of hundred years, there was no wine industry in Charlottesville.
+An opportunity was created in the 1970s when state laws began to change, and there was new potential for wineries.
 In 1979 there were six wineries in Virginia.
-The number grew slowly to 50 in 2000 and today there are more than 350.
-More than 40 of those are the wineries in Charlottesville VA that make up the Monticello Wine Trail.
+The number grew slowly to 50 in 2000; today there are more than 350.
+More than 40 of those are the wineries in Charlottesville VA, that comprise the Monticello Wine Trail.